 Check out the nail polish selection available today, and it is clear that the polishes make up an enormous market.
 In fact, it is estimated that over $768 million of nail polish was sold in the United States in 2012 alone.
 Given the variety of colors and the growing popularity of nail art, there is no reason to expect the market to stop burgeoning any time soon.
-People like having brand and color choices, and that represents opportunity for the right entrepreneurs.
+People like having brand and color choices, and that represents an opportunity for the right entrepreneurs.

 There are several paths a business owner can take if interested in a nail polish business startup.
 One path is to manufacture a unique brand, requiring a heavy capital investment group business plan in plant facilities and equipment.
 Another option is buying nail color products and branding them for resale.
 Yet a third option is becoming a wholesaler or distributor, selling products to salons and department stores.
-A fourth type of nail polish business is one in which a manicurist sculpts, polishes, and adds nail art to real or false nails as an independent contractor.
+The fourth type of nail polish business is one in which a manicurist sculpts, polishes, and adds nail art to real or false nails as an independent contractor.
 Depending on the option chosen, the nail expert can rent space in a salon, or rent or own retail space.
 In some areas, it is possible to work out of the home, though it is important to check local and state laws.

 The nail polish business plan needs the same critical sections that all plans include.
 The mission statement and business description can describe the business type, primary purpose and goals, legal structure, and so on.

 Other information includes: